microsoft/live-share/docs/use/vs.md

 ## Co-editing

-Once a guest has joined a collaboration session, all collaborators will immediately be able to see each others edits and highlights in real-time.

-Simply select a file from the file explorer and start editing.
-Both hosts and guests will see edits as you make them and can contribute themselves in real time so you can iterate and rapidly nail to down solutions.
+Once a guest has joined a collaboration session, all collaborators will immediately be able to see each others edits and selections in real-time.
+All you need to do is pick a file from the file explorer and start editing.
+Both hosts and guests will see edits as you make them and can contribute themselves making it easy iterate and rapidly nail to down solutions.

 ![Screen shot showing co-editing](../media/vs-coedit.png)

 > **Note:** Co-editing has a few limitations.
 See [platform support](../reference/platform-support.md) for the state of features by language.
 Find in files is not yet implemented [(up-vote 👍)](https://github.com/MicrosoftDocs/live-share/issues/43).
 Guests will always see a file view of solutions shared from VS [(up-vote 👍)](https://github.com/MicrosoftDocs/live-share/issues/43).
 Files outside of the solution "root" folder in VS are not shared [(up-vote 👍)](https://github.com/MicrosoftDocs/live-share/issues/46).

-In addition, each participant can navigate to any file in the shared project so you can edit together or independently as needed.
-This lets you seamlessly switch between investigation, small tweaks, and collaborative editing.
-The resulting edits are persisted on the host's machine so there is no need to synchronize, push, or send files around once you're done editing.
+Better yet, you and other participants can navigate to any file in the shared project.
+You can can either edit together or independently meaning you can seamlessly switch between investigation, making small tweaks, and full collaborative editing.
+The resulting edits are persisted on the host's machine on save so there is no need to synchronize, push, or send files around once you're done editing.
 The edits are "just there."

 > **Security Tip:** Given all participants can independently navigate and edit files, as a host, you may want to restrict which files guests are able to access in your project via a .vsls.json file.
 As a guest, it is also important to realize you may not see certain files as a result of these settings.
 See [controlling file access and visibility](../reference/security.md#controlling-file-access-and-visibility) for details.

-Selections are also visible to all participants to make it easy to highlight where problems might exist or convey ideas.
+Beyond cursors and edits, selections you make are also visible to all participants in that same file.
+This makes it easy to highlight where problems might exist or convey ideas.

 ![Screen shot showing highlighting](../media/vs-highlight.png)